bpeterson1991/avesa/docs/MANUAL_DEPLOYMENT_GUIDE.md

 # Manual Production Deployment Guide

+**Last Updated:** December 19, 2025
+**Status:** Updated for optimized architecture

 ## Overview

 Production deployments are now **manually controlled** and require explicit confirmation to prevent accidental deployments.
-This guide explains how to safely deploy to production using the GitHub Actions workflow.
+This guide explains how to safely deploy the optimized AVESA architecture to production using the GitHub Actions workflow.

+> **Architecture Update:** This guide covers deployment of the optimized parallel processing architecture.

 ## Key Changes